 "One winter a Farmer found a Viper frozen and numb with cold, and out of pity picked it up and placed it in his bosom.
 The Viper was no sooner revived by the warmth than it turned upon its benefactor and inflicted a fatal bite upon him; and as the poor man lay dying, he cried, 'I have only got what I deserved, for taking compassion on so villainous a creature.'"Kindness is thrown away upon evil.
 What's this?
 An orphan has appeared near the Haunted Castle, or an addled drifter in need of help wanders into town, or perhaps an outright villain is shown Forgiveness and compassion once they've lost, and they are taken into a Good Samaritan's home and shown kindness.
 But in the middle of the night, the benefactors awaken to find the good silver stolen, the dog dead, and the house on fire — all courtesy of the injured person they thought they could help.
 They should have known better.
 This Family-Unfriendly Aesop is much like Curiosity Is a Crapshoot: a display of friendship, trust, and love won't always bring about redemption; sometimes a bad person is simply bad, and he won't stop being that way just because you were kind to him—in fact, he or she may very well betray you in any number of fashions, repaying the good turn you've done for them with evil.
 It's in the nature of a snake to bite, after all.
 Expect this to be used both straight and subverted or played with when works mirror the tendency in Real Life for people to use this as an excuse to not act charitably towards those in need, stereotyping someone (typically someone they haven't met or have only interacted with briefly) with bad traits associated with a label or group that they belong to (or appear superficially that they belong to) so as to make the case that they either don't "deserve" help, are dangerous to help (or that the person who helps them will be rewarded with unkind behavior in return), or, in extreme cases, to justify cruel, unlawful or evil acts against them.
 This could be anything from not giving a beggar money because "they'll spend it all on drugs" to a serial killer choosing to murder prostitutes (or women dressed skimpily) because "they're wicked sinful whores who deserve to die."
 In a variation, it isn't uncommon in police procedurals to come across a killer who believes that by killing or sacrificing people of a certain group in a ritualistic way, they are acting mercifully or fulfilling some religious belief, following similar reasoning - e.g. "cleansing them of a miserable or evil existence".
 Compare Morality Chain, where the Samaritan does somehow manage to restrain their ward's wickedness.
 Turn the Other Cheek is probably the Samaritan's mindset.
-The receiver may turn out to be Always Chaotic Evil, a Bitch in Sheep's Clothing or a Jerk With A Heart Of Jerk.
+The receiver may turn out to be Always Chaotic Evil, a Bitch in Sheep's Clothing or a Jerk with a Heart of Jerk.
 When combined with Save the Villain, this is sometimes used to set up a Disney Villain Death.
 Compare Bad Samaritan, when it is the care-giver, not the care-receiver, who is evil.
 Also compare Complaining About Rescues They Don't Like.
 Inverse of Good Samaritan and Androcles' Lion.
-See also Befriending the Enemy, Naive Animal Lover, Save the Villain, Taking You with Me, Take My Hand, Prisoner's Dilemma, Ungrateful Bastard, Horrible Judge of Character.
+See also Befriending the Enemy, Naďve Animal Lover, Save the Villain, Taking You with Me, Take My Hand, Prisoner's Dilemma, Ungrateful Bastard, Chronic Backstabbing Disorder, Horrible Judge of Character.
 Compare Pacifism Backfire (while this is "Hospitality Backfire") and the False Innocence Trick where a captured villain pretends to be harmless.
 See also They Were Holding You Back for a common justification for how the viper is really "helping."
 Also called the "Scorpion Dilemma", or "The Scorpion and The Frog" after a similar fable. (see Mythology, below) Not to be confused with "The Farmer and the Cowman."
 See also Orc Raised By Elves.

 open/close all folders